AidenCooper/DiscordStatusBot/README.md

 2. Click new application in the top right.
 3. Enter the default name of your discord bot.
 4. After pressing create, click the Bot section on the left tab.
-5. Press reset token and copy it for later.
+5. Press "reset token" and copy it for later.
 6. Click the Installation section on the left tab.
 7. Install link -> Discord Provided Link.
 8. Guild Install -> add "bot".